lune-climate/lune-docs/docs/api/webhooks.md

 to make sure it remains future-proof.

 # The payload format
-The `/WebhookRequest` mock endpoint documents the data format that the webhook endpoints should expect.
+The <a href="../core-resources/webhook-request">WebhookRequest</a> mock endpoint documents the data format that the webhook endpoints should expect.